GHOST FISHING NETS DO NOT BELONG IN THE OCEAN

 Ghost nets are fishing nets that have been cut or come loose from fishing boats.
 These nets can drift in the ocean or get caught in a coral reef.

-During a Marine Conservation Internship, we may find fishing net remains on our dives and you will learn how to remove them safely, or we may even get a call to go and help out a dive school to get rid of this danger.
+During a Marine Conservation Internship, we may find fishing net remains on our dives and you will learn how to remove them safely and collect relevant data for research.

 HOW DOES IT WORK ?